tommyle/minesweeper/README.md

 ## Minesweeper

-This is a simple demo of the game Minesweeper written in Flutter for the web!
+This is a clone of Minesweeper written in Flutter for the web!

 [Click here to play the game!](https://minesweeper-32e4c.firebaseapp.com/#/)